mortang2410/dotfiles/README.md

 - "How to delete 5 lines starting from the current one?" `5dd`.

+- "But I just want to enter text normally like in Notepad?"
+Press `i` to enter a special mode call Insert, where you enter text just like in Notepad.
+Press `<Esc>` to go back to Normal mode (terribly named, I know), where you can do all the teleportation commands as above.
+The reason `nvim` has multiple modes is so that you can use the same keys to do different things, depending on your intent.
+To paraphrase a developer, true Vim fanatics sacrifice goats to the modal gods.

 - "I undoed a change, and tried to redo, but accidentally inserted some text.
 Is my redo lost forever?"
 Nothing is ever lost in nvim.
   Press F4 to toggle the legendary undo tree.
 In fact, all your undos are saved across sessions, so *every possible state since the beginning of time* of your file is remembered by nvim (as long as, of course, you don't use other stuff to change the file while nvim is not running).
-Realistically though, you might wanna prune the history unless you have unlimited storage, so I set the cutoff at 300 days.
+Realistically though, you might wanna prune the history unless your name is Bezos and you have unlimited storage, so I set the cutoff at 300 days.

+- "I just can't quit using the program!"
+If you mean you love it so much, that's awesome to hear.
+If you mean you *literally*  can't exit `nvim`, type `:quit` in Normal mode.

 These are just the tips of the icebergs.
 There are *hundreds* of commands within nvim, and they can be combined to create the one